 Dynamic Configuration

-You can use dynamic configuration in order to, for example, route to different upstreams and/or setting different different upstream credentials, set different request/response headers, etc... depending on the request's context (read more about dynamic configuration here).
+You can use dynamic configuration in order to, for example, route to different upstreams and/or setting different upstream credentials, set different request/response headers, etc... depending on the request's context (read more about dynamic configuration here).
 Here is a simple example for an API gateway (read more here):

 1kind: Service2metadata:3name: my-api4spec:5mode: HTTP6isPublic: true7dynamicConfig:8configs:9- name: v110upstream:11url: https://apiv1.example.com12http:13path:14removePrefix: /v115- name: v216upstream:17url: https://apiv2.example.com18http:19path:20removePrefix: /v221rules:22- condition:23match: ctx.request.http.path.startsWith("/v1")24configName: v125- condition:26match: ctx.request.http.path.startsWith("/v2")27configName: v2